DigitalGlobe/jetset/README.md

 #### Devtools

-There are some very preliminary dev tools available by doing this:
+There are some very preliminary dev tools available, including time travel debugging, by doing this:

 ```javascript
 import TreeViewer from 'jetset/tree_viewer';